jdaymude/xbox2local/README.md

 #### No new screenshots or game clips to download

 This message is expected behavior when there really isn't anything new to download.
-However, if you receive this message unexpectedly, check your *Settings > Preferences > Capture & Share > Automatically upload* settings on your Xbox.
+However, if you receive this message unexpectedly, check your *Settings > Preferences > Capture & share > Automatically upload* settings on your Xbox.
-This should be set to something other than *Don't upload*; otherwise, all screenshots and game clips you capture stay on your Xbox's local storage and are not uploaded to Xbox Live, so **xbox2local** cannot access them.
+This should be set to something other than *Don't upload*; otherwise, all screenshots and game clips you capture stay on your Xbox's local storage and are not uploaded to the Xbox network, so **xbox2local** cannot access them.

 ## Upgrading from Prior Versions